pavatus/ait-wiki/content/datapacks/consoles.md

 ---

 {{< callout type="warning" >}}
-  You need to learn how texture pack and datapacks works before trying this.
+  You need to learn how texture pack and datapacks works!
 {{< /callout >}}

 ## Console Texture